Nadal keeps it simple in chaotic 3rd round at Aussie Open - WHIZ News

 “My best match of the tournament so far without a doubt — a very positive thing.
 Super happy,” Nadal said.
 “Sorry for Pablo, he’s a good friend of mine.
 (But) for me, it’s great news I’m in the fourth round.”

-Against Carreno Busta, he hit 42 winners and made just 18 unforced errors.
+Against Carreno Busta, he hit 42 winners and made just seven unforced errors.
 He didn’t face a break point and didn’t serve any double-faults.

 “It’s true that when the conditions are a little bit warmer, the bounces are a bit higher, the ball is flying, it helps my game,” Nadal said.
 “Today I did very well with my serve — I started to hit some very good forehands down the line.
 That’s a key shot for me.”